 This study occurred in the tidal marshes of the Fraser River Estuary, British Columbia, Canada (10 U 501906 5446049).
 At over 21,000 hectares, the FRE is one of the largest estuaries in Pacific North America, and the largest of Western Canada.
 For the purposes of this study, we included all habitats downstream of the Port Mann Bridge, located approximately 35 km upstream from the river mouth via channel distance (10 U 513641 5451852).
 Marsh habitats were delineated using the BC Land Use spatial layer provided by GeoBC for high water boundaries.
-Low water boundaries were based on 0.2 m ASL elevation using data extracted from a digital elevation model (DEM; see 2.3.1 for specifications), an elevation determined in baseline surveys as generally demarking the lower limits of marsh vegetation.
+Low water boundaries were based on 0.2 m ASL elevation using data extracted from a digital elevation model (DEM; see 2.3.1 for specifications), an elevation determined in exploratory surveys as generally demarking the lower limits of marsh vegetation.

 These marsh habitats possess a mixed diurnal and semi-diurnal tidal regime, where the timing and amplitude of tides are influenced by seasonal river discharge and distance upriver (Ages & Woollard 1976; Wu et al. 2022).
 The effects of salinity are greatest at the estuary mouth, particularly in marshes isolated from river flows by jetties, where soil pore water ranges from approximately 3.5–15.5 ppt during high river flows (Hutchinson 1982).
 Saltwater intrusion diminishes with distance upriver, influenced primarily by tides and river discharge.
 During high river flows (mid-May to mid-August) surface waters are fresh in most of the study area, apart from the isolated habitats mentioned above.
 Surface water salinity can reach 4.0 ppt approximately 10 km upstream during low-flow winter months (Ages & Woollard 1994; Adams & Williams 2004).
 The composition of dominant vegetation in the estuary reflects these environmental differences.
 Species with high relative salt tolerance such as three-square bulrush (Schoenoplectus pungens), seacoast bulrush (Bolboschoenus maritimus), and salt grass (Distichilis spicant) dominate significant portions of the estuary leading edge.
 The oligohaline-associated Lyngbye’s sedge (Carex lyngbyei) dominates much of the remaining study area, along with other locally-abundant species such as soft-stemmed bulrush (Schoenoplectus tabernaemontani), common spike-rush (Eleocharis palustris), reed canarygrass (Phalaris arundinacea) and T. latifolia.

-As a result of urban and agricultural development, the FRE has experienced wetland losses of 70-90% since European settlement (Hoos & Packman 1974; Boyle 1997).
-Remnant marsh habitats, approximately 70% of which are now protected by governments and NGOs, continue to be degraded by a multitude of historical and emerging threats, including invasive plants, sea level rise (Bornhold et al. 2008; Kirwan & Murray 2008), climate change (Taylor 2004), habitat loss (Balke 2017), habitat fragmentation, and excessive waterfowl herbivory (Demarchi 2006).
-These threats are likely to compound, because the human population in the region is projected to increase at a 1.4% annual rate until 2041 (Ip & Lavoie 2019).
-Research that investigates and improves our understanding of these threats is therefore critical for conserving and restoring these important remnant habitats.

 Spectral Analysis